Accessibility Statement

 Stray cats are typically cats that have been abandoned or lost and are living without a permanent home.

-Adopting a stray cat may be more challenging as they are likelier to have unknown medical histories and behavioral issues stemming from their time on the streets.
+Adopting a stray cat may be more challenging, as they are likelier to have unknown medical histories and behavioral issues stemming from their time on the streets.
 It's important to have them checked by a veterinarian and to be patient as they adjust to indoor living.
-Just remember to follow up with all the needed veterinary appointments including spaying and neutering
+Remember to follow up with all the needed veterinary appointments, including spaying and neutering

 Stray cats may also require additional time and effort to socialize and trust humans, especially if they have had negative experiences in the past.

-Additionally, there may be legal implications to taking in a stray cat in some areas, so it's important to familiarize yourself with local laws and regulations.
+Additionally, there can be legal implications to taking in a stray cat, so it's important to familiarize yourself with local laws and regulations.

-3. Questions to ask when adopting a cat
+3. Questions to ask the shelter when adopting a cat

 Has a cat or kitten caught your eye?
 McNee says this is the time to ask the shelter key questions: